What's your name?

 – Decide on what aspects of the truth I’ll give more emphasis to

-— Decide the sequence in which I’ll unfold my story
+– Decide the sequence in which I’ll reveal the facts

 When I look at writing product page copy using this courtroom analogy I find it leads me down very interesting paths.